frankiefy/Makersbnb/README.md

 USER STORY 6  1 hour
 As a user,
-So i can rent someones space for a night, i would like to request to rent out a space.
+So i can rent someones space for ONE night,
+I would like to request to rent out a space.
 CRITERIA:
 - user can send a request with information to owner